KorenEzri/ToDoApp-w-o-jsonbin-/README.md

     </div>
   ```

 - Add a counter element to reflect the **current** number of todos stored in the app.
-This element should have a id `counter`.
+This element should have a id of `counter`.

 - Add a button with id `sortButton`.
 Clicking this element should resort the todo list by their todos priority (DESC)

   ![alt text](./readme-files/todo-bonus.gif)

-- Make your todo-list consistent!
-Use [JSON.bin](https://jsonbin.io/) to host your data as JSONs.
+- Make your todo-list presistent!

+  Use `localStorage` to save / load your todo list as JSON to persist between browser refreshes.

+  For extra credits, use the [JSONBIN.io](https://jsonbin.io/) service (GET / PUT requests) to host your to save / load your todo list as JSON to persist between _devices_ (**+20 bonus pts**).

-  You can use [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp) requests and [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to comunicate with the API.
+  You can use [AJAX](https://www.w3schools.com/js/js_ajax_intro.asp) requests and [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to comunicate with the JSONBIN.io API.

   A task data JSON _must_ look like the following: